broch/broch.github.io/posts/oauth2-openid-connect-haskell.md

 I've been working on an implementation of the OpenID Connect specification.
 Since it was something I already knew quite a bit about from my previous job, it seemed like a good idea for a "real-world" Haskell project.
 The result is a project called "Broch" [^broch-origin].
 Features which are implemented to various degrees include

+[^broch-origin]: This follows from the contrived acronym "Basic Realization of OpenID Connect in Haskell", but I chose the name first and the acronym later.
+If someone can think of a better one, please let me know.
+Brochs are tall, round iron age buildings and I enjoyed playing in the ruins of some of them when I was young.
+They are of simple design, solidly engineered and secure.
+All good goals for an identity management system to aspire to, even an implementation of OAuth2/OpenID Connect.

 * OAuth2 flows
   * Authorization endpoint
   * Token endpoint